 Not really a single battle as much as a drawn-out series of small pokes and prods, the Battle of Williamsport was the final piece of the Confederate retreat following Gettysburg.

 There are numerous markers surrounding Williamsport that discuss the various stages of the combat there.
 With no major action taking place, it is hard to direct you to any one place.
 I found a walk along the C&O Canal to be quite nice when I visited, as it affords an opportunity to learn about a little more than just the Civil War history of the area.
 One of the major visitors centers is located near the site of the Confederate crossing.

-Folck’s Mill – Civil War Battlefield #57
+Battle of Folck’s Mill – Civil War Battlefield #57

 The Battle of Folck’s Mill was a very minor action near Cumberland, Maryland.
 Mostly an artillery duel, it was fought by local militia protecting the city of Cumberland from a Confederate raid late in the war.